 Total number of books submitted: 20

-Organising Entity: Max Weber Stiftung – Deutsche Geisteswissenschaftliche Institute im Ausland
+Organiser and sponsor of the IBP 2019 German Language Edition: Max Weber Stiftung – Deutsche Geisteswissenschaftliche Institute im Ausland

 Secretary: Harald Rosenbach

 Reading Committee – Humanities: Regine Mathias, Philip Clart and Isabelle Huber

 Reading Committee – Social Sciences: Felix Malin and Clemens Jűrgenmeyer

 Thomas Zimmer.
 Erwachen aus dem Koma?
 Eine literarische Bestimmung des heutigen Chinas.Tectum Wissenschaftsverlag, 2017.

 Zimmer argues against the widespread expectation among Western literary scholars that the commercialisation of the literary industry will bring about a political opening.
 Although Chinese writers’ economic dependence on government agencies has decreased, this has also made their living conditions more precarious and brought about an increase in market-economy constraints in literary production.
 As the state’s control through censorship and surveillance has not abated, literary creation continues to fail in directly addressing a wide range of subjects.
 Zimmer uses case studies of novels of contemporary Chinese authors to show how literary creativity unfolds in this tense environment.
 Zimmer successfully uncovers the existing tension between official historiography and the need for literature to close the gaps.

 Shortlist IBP 2019 German Language Edition

 Michael Facius, China übersetzen.
 Globalisierung und chinesisches Wissen in Japan im 19.
 Jahrhundert.
 Campus Verlag, 2017.